ESodja/AOU_R/docs/code_instructions.md

 These analyses are listed at the bottom of the flowchart below.

-### 6. **Work backwards on the flowchart to see which files need to be run to perform those analyses**
-Based on the type of data you are using for your research question, find the output you would like to generate on the flowchart below:
 ![flowchart of files for different types of analyses](./assets/images/flowchart_052824.png) From there, trace the arrows back to the specific files that need to be run.
 Anything "upstream" from the desired goal on the bottom row needs to be run, starting from the top.